-- (1) Refer to Figure 2A. - (2) Place the blower inside the mounting angles on the back of the furnace with the blower bubble turned up. - (3) Use the included #10 self-drilling screws to secure the blower housing to the mounting angle brackets on the back of the furnace cabinet. - (4) Fasten the motor bracket and tensioning bracket to the blower according to dimensions shown in Figure 2A. - (5) Secure the motor to the motor bracket with the supplied hardware.
+- (1) Refer to Figure 2A. - (2) Place the blower inside the mounting angles on the back of the furnace with the blower bubble turned up.
+Move the mounting angle brackets tight against the blower. - (3) Use the included #10 self-drilling screws to secure the blower housing to the mounting angle brackets on the back of the furnace cabinet. - (4) Secure the motor to the motor bracket with the supplied hardware. - (5) Fasten the motor bracket and tensioning bracket to the blower according to dimensions shown in Figure 2A.

 - (6) Install the blower pulley and motor pulley.
-Use a straight edge to make sure the pulleys are installed on the same plane. - (7) Install the belt on the pulleys and tighten the tensioning bracket to maintain proper belt tension. - (8) Connect the flexible conduit from the blower motor to the rear electrical box and connect the wire leads according to the electrical schematic label in the rear junction box. - (9) Fasten the blower guards with the remaining #10 self-drilling screws to each side of the blower.
+Use a straight edge to make sure the pulleys are installed on the same plane. - (7) Install the belt on the pulleys and tighten the tensioning bracket(s) to maintain proper belt tension. - (8) Connect the flexible conduit from the blower motor to the rear electrical box and connect the wire leads according to the electrical schematic label in the rear junction box.
+Wire the motor for high voltage (220V) as shown on the motor label.
+The motor needs to rotate CCW shaft end when mounted as shown in Figure 2A. - (9) Rotate the motor in the cradle mount until the capacitor box or conduit is up against the motor bracket and tighten the screws around cradle mount on the motor.
+This will keep the motor from "spinning" and damaging components when it first starts up. - (10) Fasten the blower guards with the remaining #10 self-drilling screws to each side of the blower.